camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-document-automation.md

 description: "You can import a BPMN or DMN diagram at any time with Web Modeler."
 ---

-Create a document automation project to automatically classify and extract data from documents based on one or more linked document extraction model(s).
+Create a document automation project to automatically classify and extract data based on linked document extraction models.

 ## About document automation